ad-freiburg/esa2018-experiment/BLOGPOST.md

 **How many clear rejects were there?**
 After Phase 3, there were 20 clear rejects in PC1 and 17 clear rejects in PC2
-and none of these papers were considered for acceptance in the other PC (in the sense that one reviewer advocated for them by giving a +2).
+and none of these papers were even considered for acceptance in the other PC (in the sense that one reviewer advocated for them by giving a +2).
 These number were also improved by the discussion phase, while the last phase changed nothing.
 Around 40% of the submissions were thus clear rejects in the sense that it is unlikely that any other PC (of similar quality) would have accepted any of them.

 There was only one paper with a score difference of 3 or more between the two PCs.
 It was a clear accept in one PC (all reviewers gave it a +2) and thus wasn't discussed any further after the first phase.
-The other PC was very critical of the meaningfulness of the results, so that the paper was eventually rejected with an overall score of -1.
+The other PC was very critical of the meaningfulness of the results and no reviewer advocated the paper, so that it was eventually rejected.

 **In summary:**
 The PCs did a very good job in separating the wheat from the chaff.